-Main Street Bank’s Kasasa Cash account has been earning 2.25% APY on qualifying balances up to $25k for more than three years.
-Qualifying balances of $25k+ earn 0.25% APY, with non-qualifying balances earning 0.05% APY.
+In mid-March, Michigan-based Main Street Bank lowered the rate and balance cap on its Free Kasasa Cash Checking (Kasasa Cash) account to 2.00% APY on qualifying balances up to $15k.
+Qualifying balances over $15k earn 0.25% APY (unchanged), with non-qualifying balances earning 0.05% APY.

 - Be enrolled in and receive eStatement notices

 - Be enrolled in and log into online banking

 As the name suggests, there are no fees associated with the Free Kasasa Cash Checking account.
 A Kasasa Cash account can be opened with a minimum $100 deposit and there is a limit of one account per Social Security or Tax ID number.
 There are unlimited reimbursements for nationwide ATM fees, if qualifying requirements are met.

 The Kasasa Saver account linked to the Kasasa Cash earns 1.75% APY on qualifying balances up to $100k.
 Qualifying balances over $100k earn 0.50% APY, with non-qualifying balances earning 0.05% APY.
 The rate and the cap are higher than typical Kasasa Saver accounts.
 With most online savings account rates falling toward 1%, this Kasasa Cash/Saver pair has become a real alternative to online savings accounts.

 Every month, the interest earned by the Kasasa Cash and any ATM fee reimbursements are automatically transferred to the Kasasa Saver account within one day.
 Like the Kasasa Cash account, there are no fees associated with the Kasasa Saver account and the minimum opening deposit is $100.
 There is also a limit of one Kasasa Saver account per Social Security or Tax ID number.